GabMartino/TransformerForDummies/README.md

 Some of the first questions that came up in my mind when I had a look to this picture were:
 ### 1) **How the Encoder and Decoder are connected?**

 The encoder and the decoder can have multiple layers (N as reported).
-The encoder and the decoder are connected.
 The output of the encoder seems to be connected to the decoder.
-But!
-Which layer??
+But! into which layer??
 The last one, the first one??
 All of them??

-### <center>**The Encoder Output is reported to ALL the Decoder Layers**</center>
+### <center>**The Encoder Output is brought to ALL the Decoder Layers**</center>
-as reported in:
+As reported in:

 <p align="center">
 <img src="./assets/transformer_explained.png" alt="Transformer Explained" width="50%"/>